 If 2018 were a boxing match, we’d call it a bruising encounter.
 Emerging markets, in particular, were given a hiding and, in general, it was a sorry year for investment markets.
 The question now is: What does 2019 hold in store?

 Already the opening weeks of the year have highlighted quite clearly that the uncertainty, the divisiveness and the volatility of the past remain firmly embedded in our new normal.
-It has been a tough year in global markets as Arno Lawrenz outlines in his contribution to this Global Perspectives discussion and we conclude that the world is very much still in transition.
+We recap this tough year in Nkareng Mpobane’s assessment of global markets and, as Arno Lawrenz outlines in his contribution to this Global Perspectives discussion, we conclude that the world is very much still in transition.

 It is not only country volatility which is important to note as we jump into a new year, the energy sector – and specifically oil – remains hugely interesting.
 Richard Robinson takes us through an in-depth look at the pressures and levers impacting the oil sector and highlights some positive developments on the table for 2019.